Naturally resonant two-mediator model of self-interacting dark matter with decoupled relic abundance: Structure of the viable parameter space

 Our comprehensive scan over $m_\chi \in [200, 1000]$~GeV revealed that viable solutions exist only in a narrow, highly-correlated band.
-The allowed parameter ranges follow clear scaling relations, as summarized in Table~\ref{tab:viable_ranges} and shown in Figure~\ref{fig:scaling_relations}.
+The allowed parameter ranges followed clear scaling relations, as summarized in Table~\ref{tab:viable_ranges}.
+The correlations shown in Figure~\ref{fig:scaling_laws} can be described by the approximate power laws: